 - Molecular Expressions: Virtual Microscopy.
 A collection of virtual microscopes with controls similar to those on physical microscopes.

 - Phone apps such as “Oscilloscope” or “Speed Gun” that allow students to interact with instruments or lab setups.

 Reach out to the Council on Science and Technology (CST) if you would like to speak with specialists who can address your particular online lab instruction needs.

 Like labs, studio courses typically rely on experiential learning.
 We recognize the challenge of teaching experiential courses virtually.
 Certain digital tools, however, can be helpful.
 Web conferencing tools (like Zoom) can be used to organize group meetings, run rehearsals, or record short tutorials; file sharing services like Google Drive or OneDrive allow students to submit recordings of their work for faculty and other students to review and respond to; VoiceThread allows students and faculty to add text, audio, and video annotations and feedback on work submitted in various formats.
 Annotations on audio and video can be tied to specific times in the playback.
-Video recordings uploaded to the Kaltura video tool in Blackboard or Canvas can also be commented upon.
+Video recordings uploaded to the Panopto video tool in Canvas can also be commented upon.
 Comments can include time-coded links to specific points in the video.

 We also invite faculty to consult several external resources: